CarletonComputerScienceSociety/ai-discord-bot/questions/zeldas-quest.md

 collected two pieces of the Triforce, but you need to find the third piece.

 You have received a clue that says: "The third piece of the Triforce is hidden in a secret location.
-To find it, you must solve a puzzle.
+To find the third piece, you must defeat the final boss.
+To defeat the final boss, you must complete a puzzle.
 The puzzle involves a list of numbers that are related to the Triforce."

 You have been given a list of integers.
 Your task is to write a function that